mvlearn/mvlearn/README.md

-multiview is a Python module for multiview learning.
+mvlearn is a Python module for multiview learning.